-Morristown Cyber Crimes Attorney
+Morristown Cyber Crime Lawyer

 We have only just begun to unlock the vast potentials of digital computing.
 The way that we use and interact with computers is rapidly changing—blockchain, artificial intelligence, smartphones, and other such technologies remain novel and evolving concepts.
 Though modern computer technology has remained largely neutral or benevolent, some have started to use it for more malicious purposes—both purposefully and by mistake.
 In fact, many people commit infractions on the internet, also known as “cyber crimes,” without even realizing they were doing anything illegal.

 While the criminal and other aspects of the internet are still being identified and explored, the legal team at the Law Office of Joseph S. Scura has devised effective and innovative legal defense strategies to protect those accused of online crimes.
 Our Morristown cyber crime lawyer understands how the law treats internet-based criminal activity and how to build a defense strategy that will get those accused of such crimes the lightest possible sentence—if not the charges dropped entirely.

 Contact us today to set up a consultation with our cyber crimes defense attorney.

 We offer representation for all manner of internet crimes, including:

 - Data and IP theft

 - Spreading ransomware, viruses, and other cyber attacks

 - Phishing scams